martinkaptein/DeepBachResearch/README.md

 # DeepBachResearch

-A fork of the [original DeepBach](https://github.com/Ghadjeres/DeepBach) (which can be found [here](https://github.com/Ghadjeres/DeepBach)) **with exactly the version and adjustements I have used for my bachelor research at the ArtEz conservatory in Zwolle**.
+A fork of the [original DeepBach](https://github.com/Ghadjeres/DeepBach) (which can be found [here](https://github.com/Ghadjeres/DeepBach)) **with exactly the version and adjustements I have used for my bachelor research at the ArtEz conservatory in Zwolle, The Netherlands**.

+The research paper can be found on my website.
+[Here](https://www.martinkaptein.com/files/research_bach_mk_2019.pdf) is the direct link to it.

 # Instructions